Skip to main content

 Even though test scores are not required, is it advisable for applicants to send them if they are able to sit for a test?

-We recognize cancellations and registration caps have disrupted study schedules and limited students’ ability to test multiple times.
-So even if a student is able to take an SAT or ACT, they may feel disappointed with their score and prefer we don’t consider it as part of our application review.
+Even if a student is able to take an SAT or ACT, they may prefer we don’t consider it as part of our application review.
 Our process will respect that preference; there is no need for applicants to report scores.

 That said, if you have test scores you feel duly reflect your academic potential, we welcome them.